abdullahridwan/runningLog/README.md

 ## Stuff that I've been learning (its alot)
 - Firebase documentation for ios is pretty confusing sometimes, but the playground really helps.
-Google sign in, and facebook sign in for firebase are for UIKit per the documentation - not swiftui.
+Google sign in, and facebook sign in for firebase are for UIKit per the documentation - not swiftui
 - Hence, i plan on using apple sign in - but that requires usage of apples framework
 - The difference in usages of Observed Object, Environment Object, and State Object.
 This was pretty confusing at first, and in fact, I had a bug in my beta that was due to a misunderstanding of these concepts with Firebase.
 But the apple developer documentation for these are very helpful and I was able to solve my issue
 - Data flow and passing data through view heirarchies.
 Really interesting work and it feels like a puzzle.
 I like the data flow aspect alot.